Learning . Networking . Sharing

 Shannon was a paramedic with Ambulance Service NSW prior to joining Fire and Rescue NSW and loves the clinical treatment that comes with medical care as well as helping people on what is often the worst day of their lives.

 Shannon is an instructor in flood rescue, has been a senior Urban Search and Rescue instructor and is an avid Mental Health First Aid instructor

 Teddy is a Finance Manager and Accountant at a not-for-profit organisation.
 Teddy is currently studying Cert IV in Mental Health and Emergency Services with the aim of helping people in times of hardship and stress.

 He is an active member of the State Emergency Services and has attended various emergencies in New South Wales over the past 6 years.
 Teddy has a number of hobbies one favourite is scuba diving where he has logged over 1000 dives, across South East Asia and Australia.

 Teddy is passionate about the growth and development of people and is an open water scuba diving instructor who has taught approximately 100 students.
 Teddy enjoys reading and learning about how he can encourage and help others.

 Teddy enjoys spending time with his daughters and caring for his chickens and garden in his backyard.

-Being a football fanatic, when she isn't at work, Carlee is at soccer with her four kids 6 nights / days a week & also enjoys playing herself in the women's comp.
+Being a football fanatic, when she isn't working, Carlee is at soccer with her four children 6 evenings / days a week & also enjoys playing herself in the women's competition.

 We acknowledge the Indigenous and traditional custodians of this land & pay respect to the elders both past and present of the Sydney Aboriginal nations and extend that respect to all Aboriginal people